Achievable logoAchievable logo

 Examples: automobiles, water heaters, refrigerators, furniture, etc.

-Municipalities also face challenges when they have significant payout obligations, like pensions.
-Pensions are retirement plans which are generally only offered by government entities today.
-If your job provided a retirement pension, you would be paid an ongoing benefit until death (after retirement).
-Most employers require at least 20 years of service to be eligible for a pension.
-When the pension requirements are met, employers typically match their worker’s average earnings at a specific percentage (for example, paying 80% of the worker’s highest year of earnings) throughout their retirement (until death).
+Municipalities can also face pressure from large long-term obligations, such as pensions.
+Pensions are retirement plans that are generally offered by government entities today.
+If your job provided a retirement pension, you would receive an ongoing benefit after retirement, typically for life.
+Many pension plans require at least 20 years of service to qualify.
+Once the requirements are met, the employer typically pays a set percentage of the worker’s earnings (for example, 80% of the worker’s highest year of earnings) throughout retirement.

-In summary, G.O. bonds provide funding to state and local governments for all of the important projects that don’t make their own revenue.
-The success of a G.O. bond hinges on the municipality’s ability to pay back borrowed funds, which are collected through property taxes.
-Other obligations, like pensions, may hinder their ability to make required payments.
+In summary, G.O. bonds help state and local governments fund important projects that don’t generate their own revenue.
+Repayment depends on the municipality’s ability to collect enough property taxes to meet its debt obligations.
+Other factors - such as population trends, economic concentration, and pension obligations - can weaken that ability.
 We’ll discuss analyzing general obligation bonds in further detail later in this unit.

 Key points